Jean Marian Stevens: Early life and education

 Jean Marian Stevens was born on the 27 July 1928 in Newport Pagnell.
 Stevens grew up in Boxmoor, Hemel Hempstead and attended the then Hemel Hempstead Grammar School.

 Stevens was educated at Hockerill Teacher Training College, a former Church of England teacher training college for women, in Bishop Stortford.
 In 1948, Steven's graduated with a specialism in teaching English and Religious studies.

 Career

 From 1948-1956, Stevens was a teacher in Bedfordshire and Hertfordshire.

 In 1949, Stevens' won the Marjorie Bowen Award at the Society of Women Writers and Journalists Literary Festival.
 Stevens won again in 1950 and joined the Society the same year.

-Stevens served on the Society's Council as Poetry Representative from 1980–2000, Chairman from 1983–1985, Vice-President, as well as Acting Secretary and Competitions Coordinator.
+Stevens served on the Society's Council as Poetry Representative from 1980 to 2000, Chairman from 1983 to 1985, Vice-President, as well as Acting Secretary and Competitions Coordinator.

 Two of Steven's works Led by kingfishers and Impressions : collected poems are held in the National Poetry Library.